View the XBRL version of the prospectus and supplements.

 Performance for different share classes varies based on differences in sales charges and fees associated with each class.
 Not all Funds offer every class of shares.

-Net asset value (NAV) returns do not include sales charges or contingent deferred sales charges (CDSC).
+Class A: Net asset value (NAV) returns do not include sales charges.
 If they were included, returns would be lower.

 Class A: Public offering price (POP) returns are calculated with the effect of the maximum initial sales charge.